devopskube/devopskube/charts/nexus/README.md

 Right now, we do use HostPathes, which do not work in a real cluster environment (like AWS or GCE).
 Please adopt this one to your own needs.

+The above mentioned path should be read/writable on the host for the user 1000.

 # Todo

 * Provide more initial configurations (smtp-settings, ldap-settings, ...)